Frederica Darema

-Frederica Darema is a Greek American physicist.
+Frederica Darema is a Greek-American physicist.
 She proposed the SPMD programming model in 1984 and Dynamic Data Driven Application Systems (DDDAS) in 2000.
 She was elected IEEE Fellow in 2004.

 Biography

-Darema received her BS degree from the School of Physics and Mathematics of the University of Athens - Greece, and MS and Ph.
-D. degrees in Theoretical Nuclear Physics from the Illinois Institute of Technology and the University of California at Davis, respectively, where she attended as a Fulbright Scholar and a Distinguished Scholar.
-After Physics Research Associate positions at the University of Pittsburgh and Brookhaven National Laboratory, she received an APS Industrial Fellowship and became a Technical Staff Member in the Nuclear Sciences Department at Schlumberger Doll Research.
-Subsequently, in 1982, she joined the IBM Thomas J. Watson Research Center as a Research Staff Member in the Computer Sciences Department and later-on she established and became the manager of a research group at IBM Research on parallel applications.
-Dr. Darema has been at the National Science Foundation since 1994, where she has managed the New Generation Software and Dynamic Data Driven Application Systems programs.
+Darema received her BS degree from the school of physics and mathematics of the University of Athens - Greece, and MS and Ph.
+D. degrees in theoretical nuclear physics from the Illinois Institute of Technology and the University of California at Davis, respectively, where she attended as a Fulbright Scholar and a distinguished scholar.
+After physics research associate positions at the University of Pittsburgh and Brookhaven National Laboratory, she received an APS Industrial Fellowship and became a technical staff member in the nuclear sciences department at Schlumberger Doll Research.
+Subsequently, in 1982, she joined the IBM Thomas J. Watson Research Center as a research staff member in the computer sciences department and later on she established and became the manager of a research group at IBM Research on parallel applications.
+Darema has been at the National Science Foundation since 1994, where she has managed the New Generation Software and Dynamic Data Driven Application Systems programs.
 During 1996-1998 she completed a two-year assignment at DARPA.
 She is now at the Air Force Office of Scientific Research.